algolia/docsearch/docs/README.md

 later).

 The script compares the date of the last commit in `./docs` with the date of the last deploy.
-If no new commits were added, it will stop.
+If there is not any new commits, it will stop.
 Otherwise, it will continue and build the website.

 To make this comparison, both this script and the manual deploy script add a